mbodm/pingalive-dotnet/README.md

 ### Dev-Aspects #2 - Used .NET project format

 Way more benefit is in the newer `.csproj` file format.
 It´s often called "_SDK-style project format_" and i simply love it!
 It was introduced with .NET Core and improves the handling of .NET projects in general, by a great degree.
-And the best thing is: You do not need to target .NET Core, or later, to use it!
+And the best thing is: You don´t need to target .NET Core (or later) to use it!
 Using it together with old .NET Framework 4.8 works like a charm.

 All you have to do, is to create some .NET 6 Console Application, edit the `.csproj` file and change the `net6.0` entry to `net48` and that´s it!